AmongUS987/bw-flasher-web/README.md

 # DO NOT USE IT FOR NOW !!!
+I DON'T KNOW IF IT WORKS

 # bw-flasher-web
 Flashing Brightway and LEQI scooter controllers using UART.